Viir/bots/guide/eve-online/eve-online-mining-bot.md

 Despite being quite robust, this mining bot is far from being as smart as a human.
 For example, its perception is more limited than ours, so we need to set up the game to make sure that the bot can see everything it needs to.
 Following is the list of setup instructions for the EVE Online client:

 + Set the UI language to English.
++ In the ship UI in the 'Options' menu, tick the checkbox for 'Display Module Tooltips'.
 + In Overview window, make asteroids visible.
 + Set the Overview window to sort objects in space by distance with the nearest entry at the top.
 + Open one inventory window.